Temporary Contract Not Renewed: Are You Entitled to Compensation?

 In many cases: yes.

-Even with a temporary contract you are entitled to a transition payment if:
+Even with a temporary contract you are entitled to a transition compensation if:

-• the contract ends at the employer's initiative
+• the contract ends at the initiative of the employer

 This also applies to: